magenta-aps/osdatascanner/docs/data-sources.md

 Log in to your Microsoft Graph tenant as a global administrator.
 Under the _App registrations_ blade, choose _New registration_.

-Choose a name for the application (_OS2datascanner dev test_, for example), specify that it's a single tenant app, and give `http://localhost:8040/grants/msgraph/receive/` as a redirect URL (of type _Web_).
+Choose a name for the application (_OSdatascanner dev test_, for example), specify that it's a single tenant app, and give `http://localhost:8040/grants/msgraph/receive/` as a redirect URL (of type _Web_).

-Under the resulting _Overview_ blade, copy the application ID and provide it to the OS2datascanner administration system as the setting `MSGRAPH_APP_ID`.
+Under the resulting _Overview_ blade, copy the application ID and provide it to the OSdatascanner administration system as the setting `MSGRAPH_APP_ID`.
 Then open the _Certificates & secrets_ blade and create a new client secret.
 Copy its value and provide it to the administration system as the setting `MSGRAPH_CLIENT_SECRET`.